navng0405/aasa/AASA_PROJECT_OVERVIEW.md

 - **`FallTriageTool`** — combines Gemma's `triageCategory` with `FallTriageKeywords.classify()` via "worst wins".
 Always returns `success=true` so the UI can render the triage card even with no contact, with a friendly "no trusted contact set up" message appended.
 - **`MobilityShieldTool`** — score 0–100, `LOW ≥ 80`, `MEDIUM 60–79`, `HIGH < 60`.
 Echoes `featureSummary` back to the UI for the bar-chart-y card.
 - **`ScamShieldTool`** — strips `"analyze this suspicious message:"` prefixes via `ScamKeywords.extractMessageText()`, then scans for HIGH signals (gift card / OTP / wire transfer / urgent money / "don't tell family") and MEDIUM (suspicious link / account locked).
+- **`HealthBriefingTool`** (Phase 10) — reads the last-24h snapshot from `HealthSnapshotRepository` (sleep hours, average resting heart rate, total steps) and produces a gentle, on-device summary.
+When Health Connect is unavailable, not installed, or permissions weren't granted, the repository returns a mock snapshot with `isMockData = true` so the UI **must** show the "Demo data — no wearable connected" pill.
+No medical claims; the summary always ends with "This is just a friendly check-in, not a medical opinion."

 `ToolResult.data` keys are constants in `tools/ToolResult.kt#ToolResultKeys`.
 UI action types are constants in `ToolActionTypes`. **Never use string literals** for these in new code.